Reimagining the Future of Peace: The Power of Mediation and Restorative Justice

 Lessons Learned

 Over the years, Dr. Biçak has gained a greater understanding of what is required to facilitate a productive mediation and support a peaceful society.
 Among these lessons learned, he discussed the importance of all parties being fully present at the mediation.
-Many disputants have lawyers that represent them.
+Many disputants have lawyers who represent them.
 It is common for these lawyers to be present or replace the party during mediation.
 Dr. Biçak argued that the effectiveness of mediation decreases with the presence of a lawyer.
 This sentiment adheres to his support of restorative justice which relies on the dialogue between parties with minimal interference from other parties.
 Increasing agency for the parties is essential to productive mediation.

 unsplash-image-PTRzqc_h1r4.jpg